MS151994/meteo_collector/README.md

 # IMGW Meteorologist Collector

-An application for collecting and filtering data from the IMGW API.
+Application for collecting and filtering data from the [IMGW API](https://meteo.imgw.pl/).
 It was created to enable home automation to collect data, present it visually and generate appropriate notifications.
 ----